 Oscar J. Pope Elementary School is proud to utilize the Positive Behavior Interventions & Supports (PBIS) and CHAMPS frameworks school wide.
 These frameworks give people a new way to think about behavior.
 PBIS is based on understanding why problem behaviors occur – the behavior’s function.
 This approach to behavior can occur on a school-wide level, in a specific setting, classroom, or with an individual student.
 PBIS provides a positive and effective alternative to the traditional methods of discipline.
 PBIS methods are research-based and proven to significantly reduce the occurrence of problem behaviors in the school, resulting in a more positive school climate and increased academic performance.
 PBIS is consistent with the Individuals with Disabilities Education Act (IDEA) which advocates the use of positive behavior interventions and school-based disciplinary strategies that reduce or eliminate the need to use suspension and expulsion as disciplinary options.”
 (Source: Florida’s Positive Behavior Support Project; http://flpbs.fmhi.usf.edu/index.asp)

 Students at Oscar J. Pope Elementary School are praised and rewarded for positive behavior choices.
 “OSCAR”brations are held to celebrate student behavior successes.
-During the 2016 – 2017 school year, OSCARbrations included outdoor games, specials choice, movie and popcorn day, “Wacky Wear” day, and favorite shirt days.
+Past OSCARbrations have included outdoor games, indoor games, specials choice, movie and popcorn day, “Wacky Wear” day, and favorite shirt days.

 Click here to view our parent informational pamphlet.